What Is ARFID

 Extremely Limited Diet

-Eating only a narrow range of foods, often based on texture, smell, or appearance.
+Eating only a very narrow range of foods, often chosen based on texture, smell, or appearance.
+This restriction can make meals stressful and limit overall nutrition.

 Nutritional Deficiencies